 Radon is a cancer-causing, radioactive gas.
 Radon comes from the natural (radioactive) breakdown of uranium in soil, rock and water and gets into the air you breathe.
 It can get into any type of building—homes, offices, and schools—and result in a high indoor radon level.
-You and your family are most likely to get your greatest exposure at home, where you spend most of your time
+You and your family are most likely to get your greatest exposure at home, where you spend most of your time.

-More Information about Radon
+Additional Information About Radon